varunbhoopalam/slipbox/README.md

 Then you should be able to run `elm reactor` on the command line to run the project and access it at localhost:8000

+### To run locally

+elm make src/Main.elm

+Then either open the index.html file or run the file with http-server

 ### To do

 I want to try releasing this to the public by December 1st, 2020.
 To do that I think I need to do the following: